lakshmaji/pt-rails-todo-api/README.md

     ```

 3. Copy the **access_token** from the response and pass it in `Authorization` headers for subsequent requests made on `tasks` resource.
+4. When running the front end application make sure to configure allowed origins `ALLOWED_CORS_ORIGINS`.

 ### Directory structure